On June 22, the U.S. Supreme Court has ruled that police require a search

 if the government has reasonable grounds to believe they will aid a criminal

-phone numbers.
-The theory goes that consumers should know that wireless
+bank records and phone numbers.
+The theory goes that consumers should

-carriers can keep track of them, so their locations are not considered private.
+know that phone companies can keep track of them, so their locations are

 However, Chief Justice Roberts wrote the government’s searches of